Dry Skin Face Serum next to eucalyptus

 Face serum dropper bottles, scale, and glass ramekin for making diy dry skin face serum

-2. Measure out 1/2 oz of jojoba oil and pour into the amber bottle.
+2. Measure 1/2 oz of jojoba oil and pour into the amber bottle.

 Measuring out jojoba oil for the dry skin facial serum recipe.